 I began at The Ambrose School in 2007 as a teacher's aide in the all-day kindergarten and first grade.
 I continued as an aide and as a substitute teacher until I began teaching first grade full time in January of 2011.

-I have been married to my husband, Dewy, for 23 years.
-Our son has attended The Ambrose School since kindergarten and is now in the upper school.
-We have lived in Boise for almost 20 years, and I enjoy the outdoor activities such as trail running and camping as well as doing olympic lifting and crossfit.
+I have been married to my husband, Dewy, for 26 years.
+Our son, who graduated in 2019, attended The Ambrose School since kindergarten.
+We have lived in Boise for almost 20 years, and I enjoy the outdoor activities such as trail running and camping as well as doing Olympic lifting and Crossfit.

 Church Affiliation: Eagle United Methodist Church

 |Mrs. Terryl Liimakka||2nd Grade Teacher||B.S., Education, University of Idaho, 1988.
 I taught at Logos School for one year, Seltice Elementary in the Post Falls School District for four years, and homeschooled for five years.
 I have been teaching at The Ambrose School since 2003.

 I chose to teach at a classical Christian school for our children's sake, as well as for the enjoyment of being able to actually TEACH and speak freely of the Lord.
 First and most importantly, I am grateful to be able to share the Lord and His Word with my students every day.
 Secondly, I appreciate the classical model as it fits with the frame of the child.
 We are raising up individuals made in the image of God--not robots.
 I love teaching and I love the children I teach!
 We can openly show our love for the Lord, our love for His Word, our love for learning and our love for one another!
 What an amazing gift to be able to do what I love every day!